CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

     ![](.././media/as-131-v2.png)

-## Task 2: Enable Azure Security Center
+## Task 2: Enable Microsoft Defender for Cloud.
-Security Center can monitor the security posture of your non-Azure computers, but first you need to connect them to Azure.
+Microsoft Defender for cloud can monitor the security posture of your non-Azure computers, but first you need to connect them to Azure.
 You can connect your non-Azure computers in any of the following ways:
   * Using Azure Arc enabled servers **(recommended)**
-  * From Security Center's pages in the Azure portal **(Getting started and Inventory)**
+  * From Microsoft Defender for cloud's pages in the Azure portal **(Getting started and Inventory)**

 1. Search for **Microsoft Defender for Cloud** in Azure portal search bar and then click on **Microsoft Defender for Cloud**.